|The Julia Tuttle Causeway/ Bookville News Reel

 in April 2010.
 However, the sad legacy continues as Miami’s homeless registrants are shuffled from temporary camp to temporary camp.
 Some

-have absconded (“gone underground”) while few find any permanent solution.
-Much like Banks’s novel, the end of this saga is neither happy
+have absconded (“gone underground”) while few find any permanent solution to the crisis.

 It is fitting to end this article with one final quote from Russell Banks as he reflects on the city of Miami: